 Day 5: The first day, when our long traveling journeys start.
 We left early morning.
 Ladakh was never about the destination.
 We enjoyed every moment of the journey.
 Our long 6 hour drive to Hunder in Nubra Valley led us through the highest motorable road in the world; The Khardungla pass.
 We learnt: In Ladakh, La is for mountains & Tso is for Lakes.

 The Khardungla Pass was situated at 18000 feet with very little oxygen due to little vegetation & hence there were signboards warning us not to spend more than 20-25 min there.
 Surmounting the highest motorable road was a feat every single person wanted to capture through his lens.
 The thrill of having tea & maggi sitting in a small cabin like structure at this peak was beyond words could describe.
 Khardungla lies between 2 check points called The South Pullu & The North Pullu.
 The journey beyond seemed never ending and we were getting used to the long winding roads and the beautiful multicoloured snow capped, shadowed & unshadowed mountains.
 Occasionally we would be feasted to a long straight road where our drivers Jimmy & Tashi (both Ladakhis) would drive at 80 km/hr.
 Nothing beyond that speed was possible with the roads in Ladakh.
 Once we descended to around 15000 feet, normalcy resumed in our heads.
 Our heads felt heavy due to the altitude, many feel sick too, but we were one healthy group of dinosaurs.
 Passing khardung village we headed towards Khalsar village.
 Then what seemed a never ending journey, Jimmy told us we are headed into Diksit.
-Through our research on Ladakh, we immediately realised we were close to Hunder; our destination.We passed a small cafe in ruins which mentioned in bold “EDLI & DOSA available”.
+Through my research on Ladakh, I immediately realised we were close to Hunder; our destination.We passed a small cafe in ruins which mentioned in bold “EDLI & DOSA available”.
 We ignored the typo but immediately got bitching about the Gujarati group of people who come visit Ladakh & look around for their staple diet even in this desert.
 Our camp Chunka was located in Hunder village with tents laid down in the gardens.
 Though it didn’t quite give the feeling of a camping ground, the cold weather & compulsion of washing your hands in icy cold water was sufficient to give the status of ‘adventure’ to this stay.
 The evening was full of camel shit & double hump camels humping.
 The double humped camels are rare & found only in this region in Ladakh, with sand dunes surrounding the majestic snow capped mountains.
 After a nice long camel ride which most of the boys didnt quite fancy, we ended up with hukkah & rum to survived the night thanks to my notorious Gujju friend.
 Our night was followed by a nice warm bonfire & organic food which included paneer not to mention.
 Paneer is adored by my group’s most loved boy and a foodie.
 It was his birthday at 12 midnight & we were to find him a birthday cake.
 The village in winters would freeze to -25 degrees so we didnt venture out but instead asked our camp assistant to bake a cake for us.
 The proud friend enjoyed every bit of his cake & himself smothered some over his face too in happiness.
 We packed ourselves with hot water bags & 2 woolen bedsheets & dozed off tired & anxious about our ride back to Leh the next day.

 Nubra Valley to Leh

 Day 6: The ride back was smoother.
-Tashi recommended an army canteen near Hunder where Alu & Egg Parathas were served with tea.
+Tashi recommended an army canteen near Hunder where Alu (potato) & Egg Parathas were served with tea.
 The enthusiastic group followed & little did we regret it.
 Every bite of the hot Egg Paratha was heavenly.
 The canteen was located next to the Hospital ‘Siachen Healers’ where civilians & army staff could be treated FOC.
 We visited the Diksit Gompa & stopped by at some river streams to try our shutter speeds.
 Passing Khardungla again we made our way back to Leh & choose to visit the market once again for some more treats.
 We went enroute Leh by-passing the road to Turtuk (this place holds historical significance in the Kargil War against Pakistan) & the Panamik hot springs.
 We learnt ‘To wish Julley everywhere & to everyone’..
 “Meant Everything good!”